yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_Model.html.md

 Almost every entity in your virtual economy will be a Virtual Item.
 There are many types of Virtual Items and you can select the ones that fit your needs.
 Each one of the various types extends the class `VirtualItem` and adds its own behavior.

 Almost all `VirtualItems` are `PurchasableVirtualItems`.
 Among other features, all Virtual items have 2 functions to help you easily interact with them: `give` and `take`.
-Preferably, you should use the two methods provided in `StoreInventory` for these purposes, called `giveVirtualItem` and `takeItem`.
+Preferably, you should use the two methods provided in `StoreInventory` for these purposes, called `giveItem` and `takeItem`.
 Use these functions to give or take from your users a specific amount of a specific Virtual Item.

-Use `giveVirtualItem` when you want to give your user something and get nothing in return.
-(If you want to give something and get something in return, you need to use `buy`).
+Use `giveItem` when you want to give your user something and get nothing in return.
+(If you want to give something and get something in return, you need to use `buyItem`).
 Use `takeItem` when you want to take something from your user, for example in the case of a refund.

 Every virtual item has an ID, a unique string that we use to identify the different items.